Who Framed Roger Rabbit: Home media

 The film was first released on VHS on October 12, 1989, and on DVD on September 28, 1999.

 On March 25, 2003, Buena Vista Home Entertainment released it as a part of the "Vista Series" line in a two-disc collection with many extra features including a documentary, Behind the Ears: The True Story of Roger Rabbit; a deleted scene in which a pig's head is "tooned" onto Eddie's; the three Roger Rabbit shorts, Tummy Trouble, Roller Coaster Rabbit, and Trail Mix-Up; as well as a booklet and interactive games.
 The only short on the 2003 VHS release was Tummy Trouble.
 The 2003 DVD release presents the film in Full Screen (1.33:1) on Disc 1 and Widescreen (1.85:1) on Disc 2.

-On March 12, 2013, the film was released by on Blu-ray and DVD combo pack special edition for the film's 25th anniversary.
+On March 12, 2013, Disney released the film on Blu-ray and DVD combo pack special edition for the film's 25th anniversary.
 The film was also digitally restored for the release; frame-by-frame digital restoration was done by Prasad Studios removing dirt, tears, scratches, and other defects.
 Walt Disney Studios Home Entertainment released the film on Ultra HD Blu-ray on December 7, 2021.